eliasnogueira/restassured-complete-basic-example/README.md

 > This project has an educational objective and does not have the best practices that could be applied
 >
 > Some practices will help you to improve your test architecture, but the central point of this repository and
-> demonstrate an example of running tests for api in a pipeline
+> demonstrate an example of running tests for API in a pipeline
 > some practices will help you to improve your test architecture,
-> but the central point of this repository and demonstrate an example of running tests for api in a pipeline
+> but the central point of this repository and demonstrate an example of running tests for API in a pipeline

 # Required software
 * Java JDK 11+